Zara Larsson Explains That She Is Pro-Choice And Claps Back At Twitter User Who Said She’s Against Abortions

-Zara Larsson has always used her social media platform to express what she feels and believes in and today was no different.
+Zara Larsson has always used her social media platform to express what she feels and believes in, and today was no different.

 Four hours ago, the “Don’t Let Me Be Yours” songstress took to Twitter to get something off her chest.